marbetschar/marco.betschart.name/blog/2021-07-25-a-month-dedicated-to-elementary-mail.md

 description: My contributions to elementary Mail during this month.
 ---

-# A month full of elementary Mail
+# A month dedicated to elementary Mail

 _July 2021_